espressif/esp-hosted/docs/Linux_based_host/Getting_started.md

 You can check that `ethsta0` interface is up (enabled) using `ifconfig`.
 WPA3 option is only applicable if target AP supports WPA3.

+To know status of station, use wifi_get_ap_config() function.
+In case station is connected with AP, it returns ssid, bssid(MAC address), channel, rssi, encryption mode of AP. and In case of not connected with AP returns `failure` with `not_connected` print.

 2. `station_disconnect.py` is a python script to disconnect ESP32 station from AP.

 ```